preciofishbone/OmniaDocsG2/_build/html/_sources/admin-settings/tenant-settings/sign-off-requests/requests/index.rst.txt

 + **(Template list)**: Available when "From Template" is selected above.
 Lists all available Sign-off Request templates, if any.
 Select template here.
 + **Name**: Add a name for the request here, in any of the tenant languages (click the flag to chance language).
 + **Description**: You can add a description of the request here, in any of the tenant languages (click the flag to chance language).
-+ **Sign-off Request**: Here you add the pages that should be signed off.
++ **Sign-off Request**: Here you add the pages that should be signed off, using the Page Picker.
 If you selected a template, the list of pages will most likely be pre populated with a number of pages.
 You can add or remove pages as needed.
 See below for more details.
 + **Request sent to**: Select one or more users or groups to send the request to by e-mail.
 Single users, Security groups and Microsoft 365 groups can be added here (In Omnia on-prem, Microsoft 365 groups can’t be used).
 Note that the maximum number to send to can be set under "Settings".

 3. Add or remove pages as needed.